 A Perfect Vacuum and Filozofia Przypadku – Stanisław Lem – I’m very happy because I am embarrassingly behind on reading Lem, and yet I loved every book I read so far.

 From my friend:

-Der nasse Fisch – Volker Kutscher – a challenge to get me to read more in German, it seems to be working as I spent my Christmas reading it and after initial struggle the story got me so hooked in that language stopped being a problem (I still may have missed some nuances ;).
+Der nasse Fisch – Volker Kutscher (r)- a challenge to get me to read more in German, it seems to be working as I spent my Christmas reading it and after the initial struggle, the story got me so hooked in that language stopped being a problem (I still may have missed some nuances ;).

 What I got myself:

 This is a Robbery, a Piece of Unknown American History – Marek Wałkuski (r)- in the radio station I listen to Wałkuski is an US correspondent, every time he is on air he tells a story of one or more ill-fated (or simply ridiculously stupid) bank robberies that happened in the US recently.
 I love it, people are so imaginative!
 This book is an anthology of the bank robberies he ‘collected’.
 I’m sure it’ll be a pick me up.

 Radio Free Vermont – Bill McKibben (r)- as it was so beautifully recommended by Liz at Adventures in reading, writing and working from home, also it looks like I managed to get the last copy on UK Amazon, not sorry! 😉 I’m sure more will be coming

 The third book I bought is still on its way, again a recommendation from What’s Non-Fiction: The Solace of Open Spaces by Gretel Ehrlich (r).

 Happy 2018 reading!
 What lovely books did you get?